-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

-In this recipe, the meatless "chicken" is marinated, fried in a bit of oil, then simmered in the sauce for a unique taste of the Philippines.
+In this recipe, the meatless "chicken" is cooked the same way as chicken adobo (or adobong manok); it is marinated, fried in a bit of oil, and then simmered in the sauce for a unique taste of the Philippines.
 It's incredibly easy to make, perfect for busy weeknight meals, and delicious when served over rice.
 With the recommended product called Chicken Free Chicken, this dish is also suitable for vegan diets.

 Gather the ingredients.